gayverjr/opencap/dox/README.md

 Overview
 ----------

-OpenCAP is currently capable of processing quantum chemistry data in order to perform ‘perturbative’ complex absorbing potential calculations on metastable electronic states.
+OpenCAP is currently capable of processing quantum chemistry data in order to perform 'projected' complex absorbing potential calculations on metastable electronic states.
 These calculations are able to extract resonance position and width at the cost of a single bound-state electronic structure calculation.

 We currently support an interface with the [OpenMolcas](https://molcas.gitlab.io/OpenMolcas/sphinx/) quantum chemistry package, which specializes in multi-reference wave functions.
 There is also an experimental interface with the [Q-Chem](https://www.q-chem.com/) package for Q-Chem developers.
 Please contact us directly by writing to gayverjr@bu.edu if you are interested in using OpenCAP in tandem with Q-Chem.